 The property’s ideal location also drastically reduces drayage expenses—with savings estimated at $250,000 to $456,000 per year, or $.83 to $1.52 in annual savings per square foot.
 Other possible opportunities include savings in fuel surcharges, chassis charges, city heavy-haul usage fees and freight handling charges—not to mention the environmental benefits of lower gas emissions and reduced energy consumption.

-“As the saying goes, ‘Location, location, location,” said Aaron Schlagel, vice president of development and construction at Copaken Brooks.
+“Logistics experts all agree: This is the best location for tenants sized 300,000 square feet and below in the Kansas City metro,” said Aaron Schlagel, vice president of development and construction at Copaken Brooks.
 “Midwest Gateway is one of the clearest examples of how strategic location of a property can make a positive impact on the bottom line from day one.
 This is the perfect solution for anyone looking for that rare, smaller-format distribution facility.”